jxnblk/plangular/README.md

 ```

 ### Add Images and Links
-To use images and links in the track object, use Angular's or Vuejs's custom directives.
+To use images and links in the track object, use Angular's or Vuejs's custom attributes.

 **Vuejs**
 ```html